LJNGDAHL/portfolio/README.md

-# Portfolio – a learning experience built with Next.js, React and Redux.
+# Portfolio – a learning experience built with Next.js, prismic.io, React and Redux.

 ![The website on different devices](https://github.com/LJNGDAHL/portfolio/blob/develop/README-cover.png "Screenshots of Portfolio")

 ## Description
 This portfolio is built with Next.js, a minimalistic framework for server-rendered React applications.
 It also uses Redux.
-It is built as a learning experience in a javascript course held at Medieinstitutet in Stockholm.
+The content displayed in Work Components is fetched from [`prismic.io`](https://prismic.io/), an API based headless CMS.
+The portfolio project is built as a learning experience in a javascript course held at Medieinstitutet in Stockholm.
 For more information about Next.js, visit [`Next.js`](https://github.com/zeit/next.js).

 ## Deploy
 This project is deployed on now.sh.
 It can be found live at [https://katarinaljungdahl.now.sh/](https://katarinaljungdahl.now.sh/).